andrewmackett/ansible-splunk-common/README.md

     - hosts: servers
       roles:
-         - { role: andrewmackett.splunk-common, splunk_version: 7.1.3, splunk_build: 51d9cac7b837 }
+         - { role: andrewmackett.splunk_common, splunk_version: 7.1.3, splunk_build: 51d9cac7b837 }

-There's also a Vagrantfile in [tests] that you can use to start up a local test server.
+There's also a Vagrantfile in [tests](./tests) that you can use to start up a local test server.

 License
 -------